Doppler Pulse Amplification: System Analysis

-For an opening wedge (Fig.~\ref{fig:Example_Wedge}a), the wave encounters only comoving interfaces ($R < 1)$ and thus the frequency decreases with each reflection.
-For a closing wedge (Fig.~\ref{fig:Example_Wedge}b), the pulse encounters only contramoving interfaces ($R > 1$) and thus the frequency increases as the wave propagates through the structure.
+For an opening wedge (Fig.~\ref{fig:Example_Wedge}a), the wave encounters only comoving interfaces ($R < 1)$ and thus both the frequency and spectral width decrease with each reflection.
+For a closing wedge (Fig.~\ref{fig:Example_Wedge}b), the pulse encounters only contramoving interfaces ($R > 1$) and thus both the frequency and spectral width increase as the wave propagates through the structure.

 \pati{Compansion Factor \\}{} In addition to the Doppler shift [Eq.~\eqref{eq:Doppler_Shift}], the temporal envelope of the pulse is affected, exhibiting an inverse relationship with frequency.
 We define the temporal compansion factor, $a$, as the ratio of the width of the reflected wave, $\tau_{p}$, after $p$ bounces and the temporal width of the incident wave, $\tau_{0}$, viz.
 (Sec.~\ref{Appendix:Width_Ratio}),